Shamanthkrishna/Python-Projects/README.md

 # Projects Included:
 1. Number Guessing Game:
   * A simple number guessing game where the player tries to guess a randomly generated number between 1 and 50.

+2. Acronym Generator:
+  * This Python script generates an acronym from a user-provided phrase by taking the first letter of each word and converting it to uppercase.
+The user can create multiple acronyms in one session.